 Barometric pressure data shall be obtained using a nearby reliable existing source (NWS or airport).
-If these sources are not available, then a separate barometric pressure sensor shall be installed at the water level station location within five miles of the BPMG or on land as close to the BPMG location as practicable for the duration of the survey.
+If these sources are not available, then a separate barometric pressure sensor shall be installed at the water level station location within five miles of the BMPG or on land as close to the BMPG location as practicable for the duration of the survey.
 The data shall be collected at a minimum sample rate of hourly observations.
 Barometric pressure sensors shall also have documented manufacturer recommended calibrations and acceptance tests prior to each deployment.
 This correction is an added correction to those needed for a normal in-house shore-based pressure gauge(s) vented to the atmosphere.
 This correction should be of suitable accuracy with a standard industry barometric pressure sensor.

-4.2.2.2 GNSS Tide Buoys
+4.2.3.2 GNSS Tide Buoys

-The National Ocean Service has accepted the use of GNSS equipped buoys ("tide buoys") to support hydrographic surveys through tidal reconnaissance, water level measurement, and datum computation in the offshore.
-If the hydrographer determines that tide buoy deployments are necessary and warranted for the support of a project which does not otherwise include buoy requirements, the hydrographer should consult with the OCS Hydrographic Surveys Division and CO-OPS Hydrographic Planning Team (HPT) prior to use.

-GNSS positioning requirements for tide buoys are fundamentally the same as those established for ellipsoid referenced survey (ERS) control and the associated use of the real-time and post-processed techniques of carrier-phase based kinematic positioning (see Chapter 3, Hydrographic Positioning).
+The National Ocean Service has accepted the use of GNSS-equipped buoys ("tide buoys") to support hydrographic surveys through tidal reconnaissance, water level measurement, and datum computation in the offshore.
+If the hydrographer determines that tide buoy deployments are necessary and warranted for the support of a project which does not otherwise include buoy requirements, the hydrographer should consult with the OCS Hydrographic Surveys Division and CO-OPS Products and Services Branch prior to use.
+GNSS positioning requirements for tide buoys are fundamentally the same as those established for ellipsoid referenced survey (ERS) control and the associated use of the real-time and post-processed techniques of carrier-phase based kinematic positioning, see Chapter 3, Hydrographic Positioning.
 The required assessment of confidence intervals for tide buoy GNSS water levels and datum computations must account for all systematic and random errors associated with the measurement and processing as outlined in Chapter 3, and Section 4.1.6, Error Budget Considerations.
 In general, buoy water level measurement performance is degraded in strong currents and high waves.
 The total allowable vertical uncertainty (TVU) for reduced depths (or heights) is detailed in Section 5.1.3, Uncertainty Standards.
-No intrinsic threshold is prescribed for the error component associated with vertical datum reduction -- derived from tide buoy data or otherwise; rather, the net error of the hydrography shall not exceed the TVU.